In 2022/23, Scottish postgraduate loans are worth £10,000 in total, split into two pots of money to help with your

-Taught Masters degrees and postgraduate diplomas (PGDip) are covered by Scottish postgraduate loans.
-PhDs are not eligible.
+Taught Masters degrees and postgraduate diplomas (PGDip) are covered by Scottish postgraduate loans, but PhDs aren't eligible for SAAS funding.

-If you're studying full time, diplomas must be no longer than one-year in length and Masters degrees no longer than two years.
+If you're studying full time, diplomas must be no longer than one-year and Masters degrees no longer than two years.

-Part-time students can get the tuition fee loan, as long their course is no more than twice the length of its full-time equivalent, i.e. up to four years for a Masters degree and two years for a PGDip.
+Part-time students can get the tuition fee loan, as long their course is no more than twice the length of its full-time equivalent - up to four years for a Masters degree and two years for a PGDip.
 Don't forget, part-time students can't get the living cost loan.

 You'll need to study at a Scottish university.
-However, if no institutions in Scotland offer your chosen course you can study elsewhere in the UK.
+However, if no institutions in Scotland offer your course you can study elsewhere in the UK.
 The exception is that EU nationals must study in Scotland to be eligible.

 How do I apply?

-Apply online via the Student Awards Agency for Scotland (SAAS).
+Apply online via SAAS - Register.
 The closing date for applications for 2020/21 is 31 March 2021 (in other words, you can still apply even after your course has started) for courses starting between 1 August 2022 and 31 December 2022.

-In general, you should apply before the end of June for your funding to be ready for the beginning of a course starting in August/September.
+In general, you should apply before 30 June for your funding to be ready for the beginning of a course starting in August/September.

-You will need information including your National Insurance number, course details and evidence of how you meet the residency requirements.
+You'll need your National Insurance number, course details and evidence of how you meet the residency requirements.

 How will I receive my loan?